By Jennifer Ebert published

 6. Use mirrors to reflect light

-Not surprisingly, mirrors can make a long living room look a lot larger.
+Not surprisingly, decorating with mirrors can make a long living room look a lot larger.
 Hang a large mirror on a wall opposite a window or very near one to reflect the outdoors, broadening the feel of your room.

 Mirrors reflect both natural and artificial light to make a room brighter during the day and night and they bounce light deep into the room, making it appear larger.
 Mirrors on the walls and glass tabletops will make it seem like there’s a more open flow.